matecat/simple-dic/README.md

 ## Configuring DIC

 To init DIC you have to furnish an array of dependencies.

+For your convenience you can use `initFromFile` method to parse the configuration from a file (ini, json, xml and yaml extension are supported).

 Here is a sample (in YAML format):

 ```yaml
 dummy-key: 'dummy-value'